 If we scan a negative transparency, the resulting image file will not be inverted: it will still be a negative and will appear light and soft.
 We need to apply a Gamma 2.2 correction, then invert the image.

-Epson Software: To scan a reflective target, simply configure the settings as shown below.
+Another approach is to simply configure the settings as shown below.
 The resulting image will have no tonal adjustments, except for an automatic conversion to Gamma 2.2.
 Note that the Tone Curve Viewer is perfectly straight, indicating a linear scan.

 MacOS provides Image Capture: a generic scanner driver with extensive options for resolution and bit-depth.
 When we make the scan and choose "Image Correction: none", minimal tonal adjustments are performed.
 If we scan a positive, an automatic conversion to Gamma 2.2 is applied.
 To scan in 16-bit depth, choose "Thousands of Grays".